-Total revenues increased from 2020 to 2021 by \$1.5 million and from 2019 to 2020 by \$1.4 million.
-The continuous increases in total revenues are primarily due to higher than actual tobacco settlement revenue received than the estimated accounts receivable from the prior year due to the unpredictable nature of this revenue stream.
+Total revenues in 2022 were consistent with 2021, decreasing only \$23 thousand, less than 1%.
+In 2021, revenues increased by \$1.5 million.
+The increase in total revenues was primarily due to higher than actual tobacco settlement revenue received than the estimated accounts receivable from the prior year due to the unpredictable nature of this revenue stream.

-Management's Discussion and Analysis (Unaudited) December 31, 2021 and 2020
+Management's Discussion and Analysis (Unaudited) December 31, 2022 and 2021